Are your Aloe plant leaves getting flat?

 Well, there could be many reasons why your Aloe leaves are thin and not plump.

-If the plant is young, you will need to give it at least a few months to see a decent growth for the leaves.
+If the plant is young, you will need to give it at least a few months to see decent growth in the leaves.

 Also, if the pot size is too small, the plant will not have enough space to grow.